 Charge water-cooled condenser or receiver according to nameplate specifications to ensure optimal unit performance.

-Do not remove wire harnesses from circuit boards unless you are grounded to the unit frame with a static safe wrist strap or equivalent static drain device.
+Do not remove wire harnesses from controller modules unless you are grounded to the unit frame with a static safe wrist strap.

-Remove the controller module and unplug all connectors before performing any arc welding on any part of the container.
+Unplug all controller module wire harness connectors before performing arc welding on any part of the container.